 “I’ve always been a quiet and shy person.
 Every single report I’ve had since nursery has been about how I’m quiet and that I need to speak more at school.
 Up until somewhere in yr7 I could speak to people at school without y’know feeling as if I couldn’t physically speak to them.
 There is nothing physically stopping me from speaking but whenever I try to like when I get asked a question in a lesson it feels as if I can’t like, I have no voice.

-I don’t really have any friends, and my social skills are just fucking poor.
+I don’t really have any friends, and my social skills are just poor.
 The people that I really only talk to are my family.

 I don’t really understand why I’m like this or why I can’t speak to people.
-A few teachers at school (I’m currently in yr10) have tried to get me to speak to them because y’know they’re worried about me because my mum mentioned that I get real pissed super easily.”
+A few teachers at school (I’m currently in yr10) have tried to get me to speak to them because y’know they’re worried about me because my mum mentioned that I get real angry super easily.”

 “I feel pretty similar, I was always very shy and didn’t speak in certain situations but always had a couple of friends.
 It got way worse for me in high school, to the point of me not speaking much of the time and having no friends.
 I feel very alone because it seems that not many people understand this, it’s nice to have someone feel the same but also sad because I wouldn’t wish anyone to go through this.
 I would suggest you get help as soon as you can, I know it can be really difficult when you don’t speak so much because you might be afraid to try to speak to an adult because it may be awkward.”